justjohnd/workflow/React.md

 What's your name?
 text
 ```
+Note also that leaving the default value blank, will initially create an uncontrolled data input regardless of whether the state variable has been assigned to the `value`.
+The form will change to controlled as soon as a `value` is entered, but it is bad practice to change between controlled and uncontrolled inputs.
 # The Effect Hook
 - The effect hook lets you perform side effects in function components.
 Data fetching is an example of a side effect. `useEffect` combines `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
 - `useEffect` tells React that the function still has to do something after the component renders.
 React will call the function inside `useEffect` after the DOM updates.